-It wasn’t all that long ago in China when patients paid their doctors to keep them healthy.
-If they ever did get sick, they didn’t have to pay a cent.
-That was until doctors did their jobs properly and made them well again.
+Nutrition therapy is a whole new paradigm for the role of physicians.
+After all, in China, it wasn’t that long ago that patients paid doctors to keep them healthy.
+If they did get sick, they didn’t have to pay the doctor a cent – until they were well again.

-In ancient Greece, no one took physicians seriously if they did not advise patients about diet.
-They were considered oxymoronic.
+In ancient Greece, the sages scorned physicians who did not advise patients about diet.

-The Jewish Middle Ages physician Maimonides had it right.
-He said: ‘No disease caused by diet should be treated by any other means.’
-That should be a no-brainer.
-Here, Fung calls for a radical paradigm shift back to ancient wisdom.
-He wants doctors to educate themselves to use therapeutic nutrition as the medicine of the future for diet-related disease. – Marika Sboros
+Fung has become messianic about the role of nutrition therapy in chronic disease.
+Jewish Middle Ages physician Maimonides would have approved.
+He said that ‘no disease caused by diet should be treated by any other means.’
+Fung calls for a radical paradigm shift back to that ancient wisdom.
+Here’s what he has to say on the subject. – Marika Sboros

 By Jason Fung